 The film will be produced in partnership with Solomon’s Canada-based Caribbean Tales Media Group (CTMG), Nadine Marsh-Edwards’ UK-Based Greenacre Films and Lisa Wickham’s Trinidad and Tobago-based Imagine Media International Limited.
 Also joining the team is British actress, writer, director and co-creator Adjoa Aboah and fast-rising British screenwriter Omari McCarthy.

 Set in London in 1958, Claudia follows the story of Jones, a Trinidad-born communist deported to England from McCarthyite USA, who is determined to unify and provide a sense of community and support for the Black community living in Britain.

-Jones is perhaps best known for playing a pivotal role in the birth of Notting Hill Carnival.
+Jones is perhaps best known for her indoor ‘Caribbean Carnival’ shows that brought together many of those who went on to play pivotal roles in the birth of Notting Hill Carnival.
 However, she also founded and served as editor-in-chief of the West Indian Gazette, Britain’s first major Black newspaper.
 Despite struggling with tuberculosis, Jones dedicated her life to championing political activism, advocacy and the advancement of the Black community.